Top 15 Signs of Steroid-Use (Science-Based)

 5. Hair Loss (Male Pattern Baldness)

-High levels of androgens in the body, significantly elevate DHT (dihydrotestosterone) levels, causing hair follicle shrinkage.
-This can lead to thinning, recession or loss of hair on the scalp, whilst thickening and accelerating hair growth on the body.
+High levels of androgens in the body significantly elevate DHT (dihydrotestosterone) levels, causing hair follicle shrinkage.
+This can lead to thinning, recession, or loss of hair on the scalp while thickening and accelerating hair growth on the body.

-Note: This side effect is largely influenced by a person’s genetics, thus a person could take steroids and not notice much hair loss (especially if androgenic steroids are avoided).
+Note: In our experience, this side effect is largely influenced by a person’s genetics; thus, a person could take steroids and not notice much hair loss (especially if androgenic steroids are avoided).
 However, on average, steroids will expedite the hair loss process for many individuals, causing increased recession or thinning.